oemof/tespy/docs/basics/district_heating.rst

 For this model we have to import the :code:`Network` and :code:`Connection` classes as well as the respective components.
 After setting up the network we can create the components, connect them to the network (as shown in the other) examples.
-As a fluid, we will use the incompressibles back-end of CoolProp, since we only need liquid water.
-The incompressible back-end has much higher access speed while preserving high accuracy.
+As a fluid, we will use the incompressibles back end of CoolProp, since we only need liquid water.
+The incompressible back end has much higher access speed while preserving high accuracy.

 .. tip::